alberttrann/plantdiseaseserver/README.md

 *   Streamed responses from LLMs back to the client for better perceived responsiveness.
 *   More sophisticated error handling and user feedback on the frontend.
 *   Configuration options for model selection, paths, etc., via a config file instead of hardcoding.

+## 13. Front-end-client
+Here is the link to the front-end client: [https://github.com/alberttrann/react-vite-ts]